5kECSF/bookclub-frontend/docs/features.md

 # Features built in this app

+## Polising tasks

+- make it to show only active items for category and genres selection
+- finish the categories page
+- fix the categories page to show at least 10 items
+- remove the limit from landing page categories & genres

 > these are general app features that are available in the application
 >
 ## landing page featues